Marcus Brady: Philadelphia Eagles

 On November 22, 2022, ESPN reported that Brady had been hired by the Philadelphia Eagles as an offensive consultant.

 On February 28, 2023, Brady was hired by the Philadelphia Eagles as a senior offensive assistant under head coach Nick Sirianni.

+Los Angeles Chargers

+On February 8, 2024, Brady was named as passing game coordinator for the Los Angeles Chargers under head coach Jim Harbaugh.

 Personal life

 Brady is married to his wife, Sherrie, and together they have a daughter, Saliyah, and a son, Aaden.
 Brady played basketball and baseball at Samuel F. B. Morse High School in San Diego.